 The objective of Multidisciplinary Design Optimization (MDO) Competence Center is to address three major industrial challenges: shortening the design and development cycle, the efficient command of products for their entire life cycle through the interconnection of systems and digital continuity, and finally, accelerating the introduction of new technologies in products.
 It is therefore necessary to develop an ambitious conception and simulation program.

-The activities of the center are thus dedicated to the development of process automation technologies encompassing a wide range of disciplines and parameters, as well as the smooth reconfiguration of these processes.
-The center also develops robust and efficient multidisciplinary optimization methodologies that can be scaled to industrial applications.
+The activities of the competence center are thus dedicated to the development of process automation technologies encompassing a wide range of disciplines and parameters, as well as the smooth reconfiguration of these processes.
+It also develops robust and efficient multidisciplinary optimization methodologies that can be scaled to industrial applications.
 Finally, it is setting up a software platform for a user-friendly use of MDO.

 While the scope of application in the center is that of designing aircraft, generic developments are and can be adapted to other fields – automobile, naval, energy – and even more remote applications such as healthcare, and other systems, like means of production.